How it Works

 How do we detect WIMPs?

 We need a very sensitive radiation detector, and a way to distinguish between background interactions and possible signal interactions.
-Most theories predict that WIMPs will scatter off atomic nuclei like two billiard balls colliding with each other.
+Most theories predict that WIMPs will scatter from atomic nuclei, like two billiard balls colliding with each other.
 We need to detect the recoils of xenon nuclei and, at the low energies involved, not many things cause such nuclear recoils by themselves.
-Nuclear radiation and most particles typically interact with atomic electrons instead, causing electron recoils.
+Nuclear radiation and most “normal” particles typically interact with atomic electrons instead, causing electron recoils.
 A successful experiment can distinguish nuclear recoil events from the much more numerous electron recoil events for very faint interactions.
 Two-phase xenon technology offers this possibility – these detectors are often referred to a Liquid Xenon Time Projection Chambers (LXe-TPC).
-The LZ TPC is 150 cm tall and 150 cm wide, containing 7 tonnes of this precious, ultra-pure, cryogenic liquid.
+Our LXe-TPC is 150 cm tall and 150 cm wide (inner dimensions), and contains 7 tonnes of liquid xenon.
+The LZ cryostat contains just over 10 tonnes of this precious, ultra-pure, cryogenic liquid.

 The LZ detector contains 7 tonnes of active liquid xenon where particle interactions produce S1 and S2 light detected by top and bottom arrays of photomultiplier tubes (PMTs), 494 in total.

 The detector walls are defined by a structure made from highly reflective Teflon®.
-These embed metal rings which, together with horizontal grids near the two arrays, create a vertical electric field which sweeps any electrons released by particle interactions into the gas phase above the liquid.
-This type of detector is called a Liquid Xenon Time Projection Chamber (LXe-TPC).
+These embed metal rings which, together with horizontal grids near the two photosensor arrays, create a vertical electric field which sweeps any electrons released by particle interactions into the gas phase above the liquid.

 Flashes of light: the LZ Xenon Detector